The RSA JCE provider is included with WebLogic Server. The RSA JCE provider is located in

 SunJCE, see the Java™ Cryptography Architecture (JCA) Reference Guide at

-The JCA framework includes an ability to enforce restrictions regarding the cryptographic algorithms and maximum cryptographic strengths available to applets/applications in different jurisdiction contexts (locations).
-Any such restrictions are specified in "jurisdiction policy files".
-For more information, see the Java™ Cryptography Architecture (JCA) Reference Guide.
+The restrictions regarding cryptographic algorithms and cryptographic strengths are specified in "jurisdiction policy files".
+See the Java™ Cryptography Architecture (JCA) Reference Guide.

 WebLogic Server will continue to control the strength of the cryptography used by the WebLogic Server Application Programming Interfaces (APIs).
 Client code without the appropriate domestic strength cryptography setting will only be able to use the Java SE export strength default cryptography.
 On the server, WebLogic Server will enable either export or domestic strength cryptography.

 JCE providers like nCipher, that use a hardware card for encryption, offload SSL processing from Web servers which frees the servers to process more transactions.
 They also provide strong encryption and cryptographic processes to preserve the integrity and secrecy of keys.

 WebLogic Server also supports the use of the nCipher JCE provider, available at